fritz-max/replicating-1607.00133/README.md

 The results are included as plot in the `results/` folder and are shown here:
 <img src="https://github.com/fritz-max/replicating-1607.00133/blob/main/results/accuracy_plot.png">

-From Left to right the noise level increases, showing how this affects the accuracy of the model.
+From left to right the noise level increases, showing how this affects the accuracy of the model.

 ## Run the experiment yourself
 You can replicate the results yourself by using the provided code.
 Clone the repo and install the requirements using